PillowCrusher/d/ICT4Participation/packages/Oracle.ManagedDataAccess.12.1.2400/readme.txt

 The downloads are NuGet packages that can be installed with the NuGet Package Manager.
 These instructions apply to install ODP.NET, Managed Driver.

-1. Un-GAC any existing ODP.NET 12.1.0.2 versions you have installed.
-For example, if you plan to use only the ODP.NET, Managed Driver, only un-GAC existing managed ODP.NET 12.1.0.2 versions then.
+1. Un-GAC and un-configure any existing assembly (i.e. Oracle.ManagedDataAccess.dll) and policy DLL (i.e. Policy.4.121.Oracle.ManagedDataAccess.dll) for the ODP.NET, Managed Driver, version 12.1.0.2
+that exist in the GAC.

-2. In Visual Studio 2010, 2012, or 2013, open NuGet Package Manager from an existing Visual Studio project.
+2. In Visual Studio 2010, 2012, 2013, or 2015 open NuGet Package Manager from an existing Visual Studio project.

 3. Install the NuGet package from an OTN-downloaded local package source or from nuget.org.